-We’ll kick it off with the most unconventional Social Network of all, especially for attorneys.
-That’s Tik Tok, and if you’re familiar with our blog, you might remember that, back in March, we explored the capabilities of Tik Tok for Law Firms.
+We’ll kick it off with the most unconventional social network of all, especially for attorneys.
+That’s TikTok.
+If you’re familiar with our blog, you might remember that, back in March, we explored the capabilities of TikTok for law firms.

-- Pick topics of interest and valuable cases to your Law Firm, yet not very uncommon, and create informative videos about them.
-Talk about what people should do to avoid ending up in difficult and unpleasant situations, and explain interesting and relevant facts.
-In this category, we’ve singled out the Tik Tok of Criminal Lawyer, lawyermarc who’s doing a great job educating and helping users.
+- Pick topics of interest and valuable cases to your law firm that are considered fairly common.
+Then, create informative videos about them.
+Talk about what people should do to avoid ending up in difficult and unpleasant situations and explain interesting and relevant facts.
+In this category, we’ve singled out the TikTok of Criminal Lawyer, @lawyermarc who’s doing a great job educating and helping users.

 - Create a series of Q&As.
-Start by spotting the most common questions prospects ask when getting in touch and then involving your community.
+Start by noting the most common questions prospects ask when getting in touch and then involve your community.
 You can collect their queries in different ways.
-By showing it on your Tik Tok, you can show that you’re actually replying to people in your audience.
-Lawyerpaige is doing an extraordinary job at this and has created a large fanbase that asks questions and gets the answers.
+Then, by showing it on your TikTok, you can show that you’re actually replying to people in your audience.
+Another great example is @lawyerpaige who is doing an extraordinary job at this and has created a large fanbase that asks questions and gets the answers.

-- Our last pick for Tik Tok criminal attorneys is adamjthelawyer.
-He’s doing some of what we’ve previously mentioned and going the extra mile, adding some spice with funny reactions and some comedy hints.
+- Our last pick for TikTok criminal attorneys is @adamjthelawyer.
+He’s doing some of what we’ve previously mentioned and going the extra mile, adding some spice with funny reactions and other hints of comedy.

 Next is Instagram for Criminal Law Firms.
 It’s not as unconventional as Tik Tok, and it offers multiple options for attorneys who want to get involved with their community and be there when prospective clients need them.
 We’ve devoted an entire article on how to use Instagram for Law Firms, so let’s see a few examples of what Criminal lawyers are doing right.

 - The last part is all about stories.
 We haven’t chosen a single account as these are disappearing posts.
-Still, they are a great way to help you get more interactions and present a significant opportunity for community involvement and potentially DMs.
+Still, they are a great way to help you get more interactions and present a significant opportunity for community involvement and DMs.

 - The first is based in South Africa and has built a great follower-base of over 3000 people.
 They’re sharing relevant news and educating their community without any immediate promotion of their services.
 For us, that’s the way to go on the platform.

 And last, but definitely not least, comes Facebook.
-Here, we’ve got a separate article going over a full range of Facebook posts your Law Firm should be posting every week.
+Here we’ve got a separate article going over a full range of Facebook posts your law firm should be posting every week.
 At a glance, we’ll present the top tips below.

 - Finally, Facebook is a great place to repurpose your existing content.
 Be it videos you’ve uploaded on YouTube, articles on your blogs, or even newsjacking.

-While most of the time, experts concentrate on Law Firms handling Personal Injury and Workers Comp cases, lately, we’ve seen several Criminal Law attorneys taking over the various Social Media platforms.
-Starting from the most commonly used Facebook to Instagram, Twitter, and even the more unconventional Tik Tok, if you are a lawyer handling criminal law cases, you can find excellent ways to promote your practice, create brand awareness, and get in front of your community and prospective clients.
-If you still need help, we are here to help you, so don’t hesitate to get in touch with us.
+While most of the time, experts concentrate on law firms handling Personal Injury and Workers Comp cases, lately, we’ve seen several Criminal Law attorneys taking over the various social media platforms.
+Starting with Facebook, the most commonly used, to Instagram, Twitter, and even the more unconventional TikTok.
+If you are a lawyer handling criminal law cases, you can find excellent ways to promote your practice, create brand awareness, and get in front of your community and prospective clients.
+If you still need guidance, we are here to help, so don’t hesitate to get in touch with us.